yugabyte/yugabyte-db/docs/content/preview/drivers-orms/orms/java/ysql-ebean.md

 This tutorial assumes that you have:

 - YugabyteDB up and running.
-If you are new to YugabyteDB, follow the steps in [Quick start](../../../../quick-start/) to have YugabyteDB up and running in minutes.
+Download and install YugabyteDB by following the steps in [Quick start](../../../../quick-start/).
 - Java Development Kit (JDK) 1.8 is installed.
 JDK installers for Linux and macOS can be downloaded from [OpenJDK](http://jdk.java.net/), [AdoptOpenJDK](https://adoptopenjdk.net/), or [Azul Systems](https://www.azul.com/downloads/zulu-community/).
 Homebrew users on macOS can install using `brew install AdoptOpenJDK/openjdk/adoptopenjdk8`.
 - [sbt](https://www.scala-sbt.org/1.x/docs/) is installed.